The role of higher-order terms in trapped-ion quantum computing with magnetic gradient induced coupling: Introduction

-In this work, we investigate the effects of higher-order contributions in the MAGIC setup.
-These include in particular residual terms coming from a third-order expansion of the Coulomb interactions (see also~\cite{Loewen2003}), spatial dependence of the magnetic field, and anharmonicities of the individual trapping potentials.
+In this work, we investigate the effects of higher-order contributions in the MAGIC setup (illustrated in \cref{fig:higherorder_sources}).
+These include in particular residual terms originating from a third-order expansion of the Coulomb interactions (see also~\cite{Loewen2003}), spatial dependence of the magnetic field gradient, and anharmonicities of the individual trapping potentials.
+While our discussion focuses mainly on systematic shifts of spin interaction strengths and local fields, we also indicate how they apply to discrete quantum gates.
 As we show, applying the canonical unitary transformation on the axial phonon modes that is used to derive the MAGIC scheme for trapped-ion logic \cite{Mintert2001, Wunderlich2002, Johanning2009}, such higher-order terms induce three-qubit interactions as well as various types of terms that couple the pseudo-spins and the phonon vibrations.
 We show that in realistic situations the strength of most of these terms is negligible.
 Two contributions, however, can naturally achieve considerable strengths, especially when scaling to large ion chains.
-The first one takes the form of a phonon-occupation-dependent longitudinal field, whose strength increases with ion chain length and which for typical parameters can become comparable to the two-qubit interaction.
-Fortunately, such terms can be easily compensated by a detuning of the microwave frequency from the qubit resonance or suitable dynamical decoupling schemes \cite{Loewen2003}.
-The second type of contributions that needs care is a (well-known) two-to-one conversion between phonon modes \cite{Marquet2003}.
+The first one takes the form of a phonon-occupation-dependent longitudinal field, whose strength increases with ion chain length and which, for typical parameters, can become comparable to the native two-qubit interaction strength.
+While the mean effect of such terms can easily be compensated by detuning the microwave frequency from the qubit resonance, virtual $Z$~rotations~\cite{McKay2017}, or through suitable dynamical decoupling schemes \cite{Cai2023}, phonon number fluctuations lead to residual field fluctuations that require careful cooling techniques to avoid moving off resonance or---in the case of discrete gates---to maintain gate fidelity.
+The second type of contribution that needs care is a (well-known) two-to-one conversion between phonon modes \cite{Marquet2003}.
 These vanish if all phonon modes are ground-state cooled.
-As three-qubit interactions and spin--phonon couplings may be desired terms for various applications, ranging from quantum simulation \cite{Yang2016,GonzalezCuadra2018, GonzalezCuadra2019,Andrade2022,Mildenberger2022} to quantum optimization \cite{Lechner2015,Cepaite2023,Nagies2024a}, we also discuss possible strategies to engineer such terms.
+As three-qubit interactions and spin--phonon couplings may be desired terms for various applications, ranging from quantum simulation \cite{Yang2016,GonzalezCuadra2018, GonzalezCuadra2019,Andrade2022,Mildenberger2022} to quantum optimization \cite{Lechner2015,Cepaite2023,Nagies2025a}, we also discuss possible strategies to engineer such terms.
 This work constitutes a systematic analysis of higher-order terms in the MAGIC setup, an important step for transitioning this type of quantum hardware from academic prototypes to mature technology.
+We also hope that it may inspire similar studies in the context of other platforms, such as trapped ions with laser-free entangling gates generated by oscillating magnetic fields \cite{Ospelkaus2008, Ospelkaus2011, Yu2022,Loeschnauer2024}, or superconducting qubits \cite{Blais2007}.